jhuapl-bio/taxtriage/docs/usage.md

 Finally, we mark alignment confidence using the gini coefficient, which has recently been applied from standard inequality identification practices in economics to [biologically based gene expression analysis](https://www.cell.com/cell-systems/pdf/S2405-4712(18)30003-6.pdf).
 The goal is to understand, in a manner separate of organism classification or identity, how well an alignment should be considered trustworthy based on the inequality of depth and breadth of coverage for all contigs/chromosomes/plasmid found for a given realignment to an assembly.
 Ultimately, low confidence indicates a very low level of equal distribution across a genome.
 The goal is to ensure that, while there may be a **large** number of reads aligniing to one organism, we are analyzing whether or not most reads are situtated in only a small number of positions across that assembly.
 Values are reported from 0 (low confidence) to 1 (high confidence), inclusively.

+### Tips

+Unless you are using Seqera, most of the temporary directories and final outputs will be present on your filesystem.
+By default, all temporary files are generated in `--work-dir` which is set to `work` by default.
+A handy tip is to look at the status of each module/step in the stdout if you want to debug a specific step for whatever reason.
+For example, you can navigate to the example dir like so:

+1. Find the start of the location of the specific module and its input/output file(s)

+- This directory name is in `work/`>>[**28/5412a9**] process > NFCORE_TAXTRIAGE:TAXTRIAGE:KRAKEN2_KRAKEN2 (longreads)  [100%] 2 of ✔

+3. Copy and Paste the `--work-dir` and then the start of the directory we see for that module.
+For example: `cd work/28/5412a9`
+4. Hit "tab" to tab-complete the full path of the subdirectory within the first directory and `work`.
+For example, for my system it is `cd work/28/5412a9ea5c05fde928d8cf489bc48d/`
+5. View the command output from the run: `cat .command.out`
+6. Rerun the command: `bash .command.sh` in the same directory.
+   - If you have the command in your global env, you can run it directly without changing anything.
+   - Be aware that for non-globally installed commands/tools you need to reference the location of the python/bash scripts.
+They are usually in the dir: `../../../bin/command.py`.
+So, simply edit with `nano` or `vim` and add `../../../bin/` in front of the python/bash script and then run `bash .command.sh`

 ## Confidence Scoring